Roe deer: Uses

 The roe deer is a game animal of great economic value in Europe, providing large amounts of meat and earning millions of euros in sport hunting.
 In 1998, some 2,500,000 roe deer were shot per year in Western Europe.
 In Germany alone, 700,000 were shot a year in the 1990s.
 This is insufficient to slow down the population growth, and the roe deer continues to increase in number.

 It is the main source of venison in Europe.
-In the 2000s, there was growing interest among consumers in alternative and organic food products such as game meat.
-Frozen roe venison should not be stored longer than 10 to 12 months at −25 °C to maintain a high quality.
-Storage time and quality can decrease if the bullet has travelled through the digestive tract and contaminated the meat.
-The meat, like most game meat, is darker in colour than most farmed meat.
+The meat, like most game meat, is darker in colour than that of most farm-raised deer.

 Palaeontology

 Roe deer are thought to have evolved from a species in the Eurasian genus Procapreolus, with some 10 species occurring from the Late Miocene to the Early Pleistocene, which moved from the east to Central Europe over the millennia, where Procapreolus cusanus (also classified as Capreolus cusanus) occurred.
 It may not have evolved from C. cusanus, however, because the two extant species split from each other 1.375 and 2.75 Myr ago, and the western species first appeared in Europe 600 thousand years ago.

-As of 2008 over 3,000 fossil specimens of this species have been recovered from Europe, which affords a good set of data to elucidate the prehistoric distribution.
+As of 2008, over 3,000 fossil specimens of this species had been recovered from Europe, which affords a good set of data to elucidate the prehistoric distribution.
 The distribution of the European species has fluctuated often since entering Europe.
-During the some periods during the last ice age it was present in central Europe, but during the Last Glacial Maximum it retreated to refugia in the Iberian Peninsula (two refugia here), southern France, Italy (likely two), the Balkans and the Carpathians.
-When the last Ice Age ended the species initially abruptly expanded north of the Alps to Germany during the Greenland Interstadial, 12.5–10.8 thousand years ago, but during the cooling of the Younger Dryas, 10.8–10 thousand years ago, it appears to have disappeared again from this region.
+During some periods of the last ice age, it was present in central Europe, but during the Last Glacial Maximum it retreated to refugia in the Iberian Peninsula (two refugia here), southern France, Italy (likely two), the Balkans and the Carpathians.
+When the last Ice Age ended, the species initially abruptly expanded north of the Alps to Germany during the Greenland Interstadial, 12.5–10.8 thousand years ago, but during the cooling of the Younger Dryas, 10.8–10 thousand years ago, it appears to have disappeared again from this region.
 It reappeared 9.7–9.5 thousand years ago, reaching northern central Europe.
 The modern population in this area appears to have recolonised it from the Carpathians and/or further east, but not the Balkans or other refugia.
 This is opposite to the red deer, which recolonised Europe from Iberia.
 There has been much admixture of these populations where they meet, also possibly due to human intervention in some cases.

-It is thought that during the Middle Ages the two species of roe deer were kept apart due to hunting pressure and an abundance of predators; the different species may have met in the period just before that, and yet, during the Ice Age they were also kept apart.
+It is thought that during the Middle Ages the roe deer and Siberian roe deer were kept apart due to hunting pressure and an abundance of predators; the two species may have encountered each other in the period just prior, though during the Pleistocene they were also kept apart.